robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 | h264        | 18          | 28          |
 | h265        | 24          | 34          |
 | mpeg2video  | 3           | 5           |

-<br>Alternatively, the "crf" parameter can be used.
+Alternatively, the "crf" parameter can be used.
 We always find the best values ​​on the same page.

 | Codec       | crf         |
 | ----------- | ----------- |
 | h264        | 23          |
 | h265        | 28          |
 | mpeg2video  | 3           |

 The values ​​of the crf allow to improve the quality of the image.
 The lower the crf value, the better the image quality and vice versa. <br>
 Furthermore, changing the value of the "crf" parameter as well as of "qmin" and "qmax" indirectly affects the occupied bandwidth and fps, making the encoding VBR (variable bit rate).